open-resources/physics_bank/content/public/021.Circuits/Current/OSUPv2p10_24/OSUPv2p10_24.md

 ## Part 2

-What is the power dissipated by the resistor?
+What is the power dissipated in their body?

 ### Answer Section